indy/civil/README.md

 ## Server

 rename .env.example to .env and update it for your environment.
-The database tables can be created by running the misc/schema.psql file into a Postgres database.

 ```sh
 $ make run